MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 In almost all such cases, the customers want to preserve the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environments they created for the original Azure AD organizations, and link them to the new ones instead.

 Microsoft Support can move an environment from one Azure AD organization to another, based on the partner's support request.
-Partners can submit a support request by following the guidance at [Escalating support issues to Microsoft](manage-technical-support#escalating-support-issues-to-microsoft).
-When submitting these support requests, the partner must provide the following information:
+As a partner, you can submit a support request by following the guidance at [Escalating support issues to Microsoft](manage-technical-support#escalating-support-issues-to-microsoft).
+When submitting these support requests, you must provide the following information:

-- Proof of their delegated admin rights in both Azure AD tenants
+- Proof of your delegated admin rights in both Azure AD tenants
 - Confirmation from the customer that the environment move is authorized by them.

 You can request moving one or more environments.
-Once complete, your environment will appear in your new tenant.

-In order to perform this operation, you'll need to provide some information about the source and destination Azure AD tenants, such as:
+For Microsoft to do the move, you'll need to provide some information about the source and destination Azure AD tenants, such as:

-- Source tenant ID, domain and country
+- Source tenant ID, domain, and country
-- Destination tenant ID, domain and country
+- Destination tenant ID, domain, and country
 - Does the destination tenant have a valid [!INCLUDE[prod_short](../developer/includes/prod_short.md)] subscription?
 - Does the destination tenant have enough available user licenses?
 - Does the destination tenant have enough environment licenses?
 - Does the destination tenant have enough storage available for the environments being migrated?

+Once the move is completed, your environments will appear in your new tenant.

 ### Considerations

 - Environment data will remain unchanged during this procedure, the exact same environment will be linked to a specified Azure AD tenant.
 - The country and Azure region of the environment will remain the same, and cannot be changed during this procedure.
-- The operation will involve a brief downtime period for the environment being reassigned (typically not exceeding 1 hour), therefore it needs to be coordinated with the customer and Microsoft Support.
+- The operation will involve a brief downtime period for the environment being reassigned (typically not exceeding 1 hour), so it needs to be coordinated with the customer and Microsoft Support.
 - [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Support does not provide help with moving the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] subscriptions between the Azure AD tenants.

 ## <a name="opslog"></a>Log of administrative operations